mis180/Machine-Learning/EuroSAT_No_RGB/README.md

-# EuroSAT (Sentinel-2 satellite) with all 13 spectral bands with PyTorch and image augmentation techniques
+# EuroSAT (Sentinel-2 satellite) with 10 spectral bands (NoRGB) with PyTorch and image augmentation techniques

 This is a third part of the project exploring [EuroSAT](https://arxiv.org/pdf/1709.00029.pdf) (10 spectral bands without RGB) dataset by applying different pre-trained models.